If you want to make a meaningful and lasting impact on the life of another, then look no further. You've come to the right place.

 The Dartmouth Learning Network is committed to providing a safe environment for our learners, staff, and volunteers.
 We follow the Standard of Care: Ten Steps of Screening – The Canadian Code for Volunteer Involvement To that end we support and follow Volunteer Canada’s Volunteer Screening Guidelines.
 We will assess each volunteer assignment based on the following criteria:

-- What activities does the volunteer assignment entail?
+- The activities the volunteer assignment entails

-- Where will the volunteer assignment take place?
+- The location of the volunteer assignment

 - Complete a volunteer application form